curvenote/jtex/README.md

 Usage: jtex build [OPTIONS] CONTENT_PATH OUTPUT_PATH

 Arguments:
-  CONTENT_PATH  Path to a folder with containing data and contentto render.
+  CONTENT_PATH  Path to a folder with containing data and content to render.
-                The folder should contain the following files:data.yml, main.tex, main.bib - along with any additional graphics assets [required]
+                The folder should contain the following files: data.yml, main.tex, main.bib - along with any additional graphics assets [required]
   OUTPUT_PATH   Path to a folder in which to construct the Latex assets.
 If
-                OUTPUT_PATH exists itand all files will be removed and a new empty folder created  [required]
+                OUTPUT_PATH exists it and all files will be removed and a new empty folder created  [required]

 Options:
   --template-path DIRECTORY  Path to a Curvenote compatible LaTeX template
-                             folder.This is intended for use with local Curvenote templates or in template
+                             folder.
+This is intended for use with local Curvenote templates or in template
-                             development.Omitting this option will use the
-                             built in template.
+                             development.
+Omitting this option will use the built in template.
   --template-name TEXT       Name of a Curvenote template available from the
                              public Curvenote API. (e.g. 'default').